logo

 Is a dog named Oreo or Hotdog any better than a dog named Fondue?

-They seriously clutched their pearls over a silly thing such as kids giving their pets adorably creative names
+They seriously clutched their pearls over something as silly as kids giving their pets adorably creative names

 The Role of Humor in Family Dynamics